From Signed Networks to Group Graphs: Stochastic matrices and monoids

 \begin{definition}[A monoid] A \tsedef{monoid} $\Mcal$ is a set of elements and a `multiplication' law $\times : \Mcal \to \Mcal$ that obeys three axioms: closure ($g_1 \times g_2 \in \Mcal$), associativity ($g_1 \times (g_2 \times g_3) = (g_1 \times g_2) \times g_3$) and identity ($\exists \; e \in \Mcal$ s.t.\ $e \times g = g \times e =g$) where these hold for any elements $g,g_1,g_2,g_3 \in \Mcal$. \end{definition}

-The lack of an inverse means a Monoid are associated with processes with no reverse, always growing or always moving forward.
+The lack of an inverse means monoids are associated with processes with no reverse, always decreasing or always moving forward.
 An example of a representation of a monoid is a set of Markovian matrices $\Mcal = \{ \Pmat | \sum_{i} P_{ij} =1 \}$ under matrix multiplication.
 The unit matrix is Markovian and it represents the identity element, $\Dmat(e) = \unitmat$.
 Associativity comes with matrix multiplication.

 Closure comes as follows.
 Let $\Pmat(a)$ and $\Pmat(b)$ be Markovian matrices representing monoid elements $a,b \in \Mcal$.
 Then we have that \beq \sum_i [\Pmat(ab)]_{ik} = \sum_i [\Pmat(a)\Pmat(b)]_{ik} = \sum_i \sum_k [\Pmat(a)]_{ik} [\Pmat(b)]_{kj} = \sum_k [\Pmat(b)]_{kj} =1 \eeq Thus $\Pmat(ab)=\Pmat(a)\Pmat(b)$ is also Markovian and we have closure.